mottasimsadi/blood-connect-server/README.md

 *   `GET /search-donors`: Searches for active donors based on query params (`bloodGroup`, `district`, `upazila`).
 *   `GET /donation-requests/pending`: Fetches all donation requests with a `pending` status.
 *   `GET /blogs/published`: Fetches all blog posts with a `published` status.
-*   `GET /blogs/:id` (Public Version): Fetches a single published blog post for public viewing.
+*   `GET /blogs/public/:id`: Fetches a single published blog post for public viewing.

 #### Authenticated Routes
-*   `POST /add-user`: Creates a new user in the database upon registration or first login.
+*   `POST /add-user`: Creates a new user in the database or updates login info.
 *   `GET /users/:email`: Fetches a user's full profile (protected).
 *   `PATCH /users/:email`: Allows a user to update their own profile.
 *   `POST /donation-requests`: Allows an active user to create a new donation request.